Who Will get ‘Custody’ of our Children in a Divorce?

 Some people find it helpful to set the childcare arrangements out as part of what’s called a Parenting Plan.
 A Parenting Plan isn’t legally binding, but it will set the intention for how children will be cared for after a divorce.
 It can also consider other issues, such as:

 Deciding how each parent will look after a child or children in a divorce can become more complicated if the parents can’t agree.
-If this applies to you, our Family and Divorce Lawyers can help you explore your options going forward.
+When children are involved in a divorce, our Family Law Solicitors can help you explore your options going forward.

 There’s a common misconception that all divorcing parents will have to go to Court to decide how care of their child will be set out, regardless of the situation.